Composite Topological Structures in SO(10): Conclusion

 \section{Conclusion}

 In this paper we have focused on a variety of (new) composite topological structures whose presence in the early universe may lead to a set of distinct signatures, which can be experimentally tested in the ongoing and future observations.
 Such observations would provide a novel way to probe the symmetry breaking pattern of the underlying GUT, and indeed a unique way if the scales involved are of magnitude well beyond the reach of any future collider.
+The observability of the stochastic gravitational wave background generated by our composite objects depends on various factors.
+We suggest the future study of the $SU(4)_c\times SU(2)_L\times SU(2)_R$ case with $\Z_2$ strings, under the assumption that the red/blue monopoles are partially inflated and re-enter the horizon after the equidensity time $t_{eq}$.
+The strings and, consequently, the loops formed during radiation dominance are then expected to have smaller tension than the necklaces since they will be mostly without monopoles on them.
+The contribution of the loops created before $t_{eq}$ and decaying after it generates the low-frequency peak in the gravity wave spectrum \cite{Chakrabortty:2020otp}.
+Therefore, the fact that they have smaller tension may help with satisfying the PTA bound.
+Loops created after $t_{eq}$ will have larger tension due to the monopole re-entrance in the horizon but do not contribute significantly to the main low-frequency peak.
 Finally, it would be exciting indeed if some of these composite structures could be found in condensed matter systems.

 \acknowledgments

 A.T. is partially supported by the Bartol Research Institute, University of Delaware.
 The work of G.L. and Q.S. is supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the “First Call for H.F.R.I.
 Research Projects to support Faculty Members and Researchers and the procurement of high-cost research equipment grant” (Project Number:2251).
 Q.S. thanks Rinku Maji and Anish Ghoshal for useful discussions.